 Water testinG

-We've been undertaking a program of water testing for a number of months alongside Canterbury City Council using a Fluidion testing kit that has been supplied by Southern Water.
-We aim to test weekly and reactively to releases.*
+We've been undertaking a program of water testing for over a year alongside Canterbury City Council using a Fluidion testing kit that has been supplied by Southern Water.
+The aim is to test weekly and reactively to releases.

-We need to collect more data but our goal is to show how the CSO releases impact our bathing sites and to monitor the quality of our sea.
-We have already learned there are huge variables involved with testing seawater and the results are ever-changing.
+Our goal is to show how the CSO releases impact our bathing sites and to monitor the quality of our sea.
+However, there are huge variables involved with testing seawater and the results are ever-changing.

 Our results